Tarasova-AI/Assistant-Doux-UX/03_UX Flow and Logic.md

-# The Interactive Journey: Logic, Safeguards, and Stress-Aware Design
+# The interactive journey: logic, safeguards, and stress-aware design
 *How the prototype guides parents with clarity and care*

 ---